ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

     <li>These sensors communicate via the LoRa network to report their status</li>
     <li>In our case sensor data is sent to the Proximus MyThings platform which processes the data</li>
     <li>The data gets sent to the Stairway to Health application</li>
-    <li>The Stairway to Health application interprets and visualizes the data</li>
+    <li>The Stairway to Health application interprets and visualises the data</li>
 </ul>

 In summary: We install sensors on the doors (things) to measure usage and we analyse the data to persuade people to move more.